-Pacific Biosciences of California, Inc. is a biotechnology company founded in 2004 that develops and manufactures systems for gene sequencing and some novel real time biological observation.
-They describe their platform as single molecule real time sequencing (SMRT), based on the properties of zero-mode waveguides.
-Their first commercial product, the PacBio RS, was sold to a limited set of customers in 2010 and was commercially released in early 2011.
-A new version of the sequencer called the PacBio RS II was released in April 2013.
-On 25 September 2013 a partnership between Pacific Biosciences and Roche Diagnostics was announced for the development of in vitro diagnostic products using the technology, with Roche providing US$75,000,000 in the deal.
+Pacific Biosciences of California, Inc. is an American biotechnology company founded in 2004 that develops and manufactures systems for gene sequencing and some novel real time biological observation.[failed verification] PacBio describes its platform as single molecule real time sequencing , based on the properties of zero-mode waveguides.
+The company's first commercial product, the PacBio RS, was sold to a limited set of customers in 2010 and was commercially released in early 2011.
+A subsequent version of the sequencer called the PacBio RS II was released in April 2013.
+On September 25, 2013 a partnership between Pacific Biosciences and Roche Diagnostics was announced for the development of in vitro diagnostic products using the technology, with Roche providing US$75,000,000 in the deal.
 In 2015, the company launched a new sequencing instrument called the Sequel System with approximately 7-fold greater capacity than the PacBio RS II.
-The company was founded based on research done at Cornell University, that combined semiconductor processing and photonics with biotechnology research.
-It was initially founded under the name Nanofluidics, Inc. The company raised nearly US$400,000,000 in six rounds of primarily venture capital financing, making it one of the most capitalized startups in 2010 leading up to their public offering in October of that year.
-Key investors included Mohr Davidow Ventures, Kleiner, Perkins, Caufield & Byers, Alloy Ventures, and Wellcome Trust.
-The company received the Technology Pioneer Award from the World Economic Forum in 2009.
+Then in April 2019 the company launched the Sequel II system with a further 8-fold increase in throughput.